 You can be good, better, great, best, or soul mates with a correspondingly named Mate plan.

-Mate is another one of those dual provider/telco dealios, so if you want to know about how it fares as an NBN provider, check out our Mate NBN review here.
+Mate is offers both NBN and mobile plans, so if you want to know about how it fares as an NBN provider, check out our Mate NBN review here.
 For all things Mate mobile, though, you’re in the right spot.
-Instead of offering mobile plans across SIM Only, Prepaid and Postpaid plans, Mate simplifies things by sticking exclusively to SIM Only plan, all of which include unlimited calls, SMS and MMS to Australian numbers.
+Instead of offering mobile plans across SIM-only, prepaid and postpaid plans, Mate simplifies things by sticking exclusively to SIM-only plan, all of which include unlimited calls, SMS and MMS to Australian numbers.

-While $20 for 5GB of data is decent for a Telstra MVNO, there are cheaper providers, some of which offer more data.
-Check out how the Good Mates plan fares in comparison to SIM Only plans with at least 5GB of data below.
+While $25 for 12GB of data is decent for a Telstra MVNO, there are cheaper providers, some of which offer more data.
+Check out how the Good Mates plan fares in comparison to SIM Only plans with at least 12GB of data below.

 Things start to improve as you up the budget.
 The monthly data allowance goes up, but so too does the value in comparison to other providers.
-Mate’s Better Mates plan, for instance, costs $25 a month for 25GB of data.
+Mate’s Better Mates plan, for instance, costs $30 a month for 25GB of data.
 Once again this is comparable to other Telstra MVNOs, but less than what you'd get with an Optus or Vodafone provider.

-The main reason to buy a Mate plan is because of competitively priced SIM Only access to the Telstra 4G and 3G mobile network.
+The main reason to buy a Mate plan is because of competitively priced SIM-only access to the Telstra mobile network.
 As for other perks, the persistent one is $10 off your Mate NBN bill if you happen to be signed up to one of the provider’s plans.
 For reference, check out Mate’s four fixed-line NBN plans below.